Writing-for-me/test/otherthing.md

 follow if Trump were to be elected.
-Within the discourse of liberalism and its metaphysical opposition between (western parliamentary) democracy and totalitarianism --which in this article is 'China's socialist plutocracy--the ultimate measure of the evil of a ruler is the death count that can be attributed to his personage.
+Within the discourse of liberalism and its metaphysical opposition between (western parliamentary) democracy and totalitarianism --which in this article is 'China's socialist plutocracy'--the ultimate measure of the evil of a ruler is the death count that can be attributed to his personage.
 Within this framework, what is Hitler’s ten million person holocaust compared to the